 Green Your Ride

 These days, more and more people are starting to turn to green vehicles to save money and help the environment.
-They are taking action, turning their old gas guzzlers in for car donation, and buying better ones.
+They are taking action, turning their old gas guzzlers into a car or boat donation to charity and buying better ones.
 Hybrid cars are becoming more popular.

 When it comes to hybrid cars, there are plenty of pros and cons to consider.
 You’ll spend less money on gas if you drive a hybrid car, which in this economy can be reason enough to donate your car and go pick up a new one!
 For instance, a Prius spends about $0.07 per mile while a Camry averages $0.19 per mile.
 Hybrids use up less natural resources and reduce your carbon footprint.
 They’re even quieter than any other vehicle.
 However, you can also expect some cons as well.
 Firstly, most hybrid cars are a bit more expensive than other cars.
 More breakdowns can be expected as the car has two separate engines so potential engine problems can be twice as high.
 They also go through batteries relatively quickly.

 You may also want to look into electric cars.
 Electric cars have a battery pack to store electricity and an electric motor that turns the wheels.
 They’re very low-maintenance compared to regular cars because they have fewer parts in their engines.
 They don’t need to be filled up with gas, and most importantly, they don’t pollute!
 You can convert your engine so it runs on electricity.
 However, they can be a bit more expensive both in asking price as well as battery cost, and some people have concerns about straining existing electric grids.